JackcN2/Ascii-webcam/README.md

 Your own camera feed is displayed under the window titled "Your camera:" and the other users camera feed is displayed under the window titled "Their camera:"

-If  you are both running on windows, you can speak into the microphone and it will display what you said above your video feed.
+If you are  running on windows, you can speak into the microphone and it will display what you said above your video feed.

 # Limitations

+T